MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 #### Handle HTTP timeouts

 To avoid HTTP timeouts for a longer automation task, queue this event in a [Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview#queues), and handle the actual automation in another function.
-The throttling response automation scenario illustrates this pattern, even though the actual CosmosDB RU provisioning is fast.
+The throttling response automation scenario illustrates this pattern, even though the actual Cosmos DB RU provisioning is fast.

 ![Reliability in automation function](./_images/automation-function-reliability.png)